Abhishek-Dehankar/Super-Store-sales-Analysis-Dashboard/README.md

   * 100 % of the orders with low priority have been ordered through standard class.
   * APAC markets have highest shipping cost, followed by EU and US.

+Its was Great Project to enhance my skills.